 Your child may list as many as five or as few as two learning communities.
 Students MUST list AC and BIHS, the two large programs, in the order they prefer.
 If the student only wants AC or BIHS then s/he only lists those two.

 If s/he wants one of the smaller learning communities (AMPS, AHA, or CAS) s/he lists the small schools desired, in the preferred order, and then finishes off with AC and BIHS, in the preferred order.
 The student may list one of the smaller communities followed by AC and BIHS; two of the smaller communities followed by AC and BIHS; or three of the smaller communities, followed by AC and BIHS.

-Lottery results are mailed in late May or early June.
+We will mail you the results of the lottery in late May or early June.

 If you miss the lottery and register late spring or in the summer, you will enter a second or third lottery.
 There is no final cut off date for enrollment at Berkeley High School.
 When you have established residency, please go to 2020 Bonar Street to start the process of registering and enrolling at the high school.

 The “touring season” for prospective students runs from October to March.
 The small group tours leave the Front Desk at 9:30 a.m.
 Tuesday through Friday and 10:45 on Mondays.
 The tours are by reservation only and last a little over an hour.
 The tours walk by classrooms – many of which have open doors – but they do not go into rooms for observation.
 The tours are not “orientation tours.”
-There are student-led tours for our incoming students in August during registration/orientation (August 20, 2012 date to be confirmed).
+There are student-led tours for our incoming students in August during registration/orientation.
 Prospective students are welcome on the school day tours but ONLY if accompanied by their parent or guardian.